passive-radio/pigframe/README.md

 <b>[日本語版 README](docs/README-ja.md)</b>

-<b>Pigframe</b> is a minimum ECS (Entity Component System) library for any Python-based game project designed to simplify and streamline the development process of game applications.
+<b>Pigframe</b> is a minimum ECS (Entity Component System) library for any Python-based game dev project.
+While I think it's quite rare to want to adopt ECS for game development in Python, I created this library because there wasn't an open-source library (at the time I started development) that provided both ECS and state management as a single package.

-#### Key Features:
+### Key Features:
 - <b>Component-Based Architecture</b>: Pigframe adopts a component-based approach, allowing for modular and scalable game development.
 This architecture facilitates easy addition, modification, and management of game elements.

 - <b>Intuitive Scene Management</b>: Manage game scenes seamlessly with Pigframe's intuitive scene transition and control system.
 This feature allows for smooth transitions and efficient scene organization.